Find a Respite at Front Street

 golf memorabilia to donate.
 Recently we received a score card, committee

-ribbon, and event tag for a Red Cross Exhibition Golf Match held on
+ribbon, and event tag for a Red Cross Exhibition Golf Match held

-by the All Around Club and featured Chick Evans, Jock Hutchinson,
+hosted by the All Around Club and featured Chick Evans, Jock Hutchinson,

 Phil Gaudin, and Warren K. Wood.
-Regular tournaments were banned during
+Regular tournaments were banned

-for the war effort.
+revenue for the war effort.